buyolitsez/diff-utility/README.md

 Sometimes my diff program returns not the same as the diff utility, because they find different LCS.

+I'm totally recommend you to use the utility with option --unified

 ---

 ## Output